Story by Liam Slade / Posted Apr 24, 2020

 “I wanted to thank you…” she said quietly.

 Stephen looked her up and down.
 He had expected to see a prostitute, the most common female figure in this time of night in this part of the city.
-But she looked clean and well-put together, perhaps even affluent with a dressy leather skirt under a bolero jacket, glittering top with a low neckline, and extremely impractical strappy heeled shoes.
-Around her neck was a shimmering gold necklace, and matching earrings dangling from her lobes.
-She was young and beautiful, too, resembling the famous reality TV women he often saw on the tabloids, with dark raven-colored hair framing a flawlessly made-up face with long eyelashes under fashionably-pained eyebrows.
+But she looked clean and well-put together, perhaps even affluent with a dressy gown under a bolero jacket, and extremely impractical strappy heeled shoes.
+Around her neck was a shimmering diamond necklace, and matching earrings dangling from her lobes.
+She was young and beautiful, too, with flawless makeup and beautiful waves of auburn red hair.
 No wonder Bob had targeted her so aggressively.
 She might as well have painted a bullseye on her back.

 “What the fuck are you doing around here, lady?”
 Stephen said, still gasping.
-He suppressed his aggravation and corrected himself, “Uh, ‘scuse my language.”
+“Uh, ‘scuse my language.”

 The woman batted her eyes in embarrassment.
 “I… got lost looking for some friends.”